Parallel Test-Time Scaling with Multi-Sequence Verifiers: Method

 Along with each answer, we store the representations of the answer tokens for later use with our Multi-Sequence Verifier.
 Specifically, if $a_k\nth$ consists of $L_k\nth$ tokens, we store $\{h_{k,i}\nth\}$ for $i=1,\dots, L_k\nth$, where $h_{k,i}\nth \in \mathbb{R}^d$ denotes the $d$-dimensional hidden state of the $i$th token, output by the last transformer layer of the LLM.

-\paragraph{Correctness and learning objectives.} Now, we define the correctness of an answer $a_k\nth$ generated from a sequence.
-Let $a^*$ denote the ground-truth answer for the query $q$, and the symbol $\sim$ be an equivalence relation that captures symbolic or semantic equality, e.g., ``$2+2$'' $\sim$ ``$4$'', that can be computed with an algorithm such as SymPy~\citep{meurer2017sympy,lewkowycz2022solving}.
+\paragraph{Correctness and objective.} Let $a^*$ denote the ground-truth answer for the query $q$, and let the symbol $\sim$ be an equivalence relation that captures symbolic or semantic equality, e.g., SymPy~\citep{meurer2017sympy,lewkowycz2022solving}.
 Then, we define the correctness of each candidate answer $a_k\nth$ as follows:

 Our goal is to accurately predict $y_k\nth$ for every candidate, so that we can make more effective use of the generated answers in downstream parallel test-time scaling methods such as best-of-N.